HoganMcDonald/forward-motion-cms/src/pages/home/index.md

     highest level of quality and client care are being provided.

-    You get an extra set of ears on the progress of our work together (#twoforone), and I get the opportunity to have ongoing professional guidance and input as I continue to work toward licensure.
+    You get an extra set of ears on the progress of our work together.
+I get the opportunity to have ongoing professional guidance and input while I work toward licensure.
   imageAlt: 'Sarah Sjolund: headshot'
   imageSrc: /img/sarah.jpg
   title: 'Sarah Sjolund (show-lund), MA'